k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

 A Fabric TDM project has the following:

-- TDM Utilities - TDM Web Services, [TDM LU](04_fabric_tdm_library.md#tdm-lu) and TDM_Reference LU.
+- TDM Utilities - TDM Web Services, [TDM LU](04_fabric_tdm_library.md#tdm-lu) and TDM_TableLevel LU.
-- Logical Units - TDM entities and their related data are modeled into LUs like Customer, Billing, Ordering, etc.
+- Logical Units - TDM entities and their related data are modeled into LUs like CRM, Billing, Ordering, etc.
 - Broadway flows that are defined under each LU in order to delete or load entities from/to the target environment.
 - Environment setup - defining the source and target environments of the TDM.
 Setting the connection details of interfaces and the Globals in each environment.